 Students may not leave the school grounds or building for lunch.
-Lunch should be brought from home.
+Lunch should be brought from home only.
+Neither students nor parents will be permitted to order food or doordash food for their students.

 Students are expected to leave tables clean and place all waste in proper containers.
 Students should remember that others use the tables after them and that picking up after themselves should be an accepted responsibility.